 Well, there is Buckingham and Balmoral come to think of it, but let’s get real.
 This tour is as close as you and I will likely ever get to swanning about a legit castle.
 Visit in spring to see the gorgeous fields of British bluebells.

-Highclere Castle tours take you through the most opulent rooms in the house – many of which were used in the filming of Downton Abbey.
+The Highclere Castle tour takes you through the most opulent rooms in the house – many of which were used in the filming of Downton Abbey.
 You’ll likely begin your tour in the Saloon, a magnificent gothic-style hall lined with 17th century wall coverings made of leather, brought back from some grand tour of Spain no doubt.

 With its stone arches, crests and coats of arms, the Saloon takes one back to the age of chivalry and even the Crusades.